-In this article, we’ll give you a detailed guide on how you can differentiate smelly ants from the basic carpenter ants.
+In this article, we’ll give you a detailed guide on how you can differentiate odorous ants from carpenter ants.
 Then you can decide which action to take for the pests in your home.

 1. What You Need To Know To Identify

 Before you can do a successful ant identification, you need to first understand a few details.
 When you see an ant, it’s best to look around if you can find other ants with same characteristics.
 All ants live in colonies and almost never travel alone.

 Many ants will follow along a trail, which serves as their foraging ground.
 This is their way back into the nest.
 This will help you also find their nest by following them to a trail.